almond-sh/almond/README.md

     $ git clone https://github.com/alexarchambault/jupyter-scala.git
     $ cd jupyter-scala
+    $ sbt scala-cli/pack
-    $ sbt cli/packArchive
+    $ sbt publishLocal

 This will generate a tar archive like `jupyter-scala-cli-0.2.0-SNAPSHOT.tar.gz` in `cli/target/`.
-See the instructions above for how to set it up then.
+Use

+    $ ./launch

+to install it.

 Released under the Apache 2.0 license, see LICENSE for more details.